sonalsannigrahi/Archers-Final/LogBook.md

 Jiwon Park - Finish the implementation of ground and started the implementation of blackhole.
 I looked over the phycis engine to see how it will be implemented to the game.

 ## Week 4 (7th Dec - 13th Dec)

+Andre Renom - Finalised discussions on completion of physics engine and how to treat game objects.
+Now working on coordinating the implementation of the physics engine with the charcter development team.
+Documented classes and processes.
+Tested collisions and a few limit cases of engine.